 The 18,000-acre New Bedford site is an urban tidal estuary with sediments which are highly contaminated with polychlorinated biphenyls (PCBs) and heavy metals.
 At least two manufacturers in the area used PCBs while producing electric devices from the 1940 to the late 1970s.
 These facilities discharged industrial wastes containing PCBs directly into the harbor and indirectly through the city sewer system.
 This stopped when the manufacture of PCBs was banned by EPA.
 As a result, the harbor was contaminated with PCBs in varying degrees for at least 6 miles from the upper Acushnet River into Buzzards Bay.
 Over 100,000 people live within 3 miles of the site.This site is being addressed in four stages: initial actions and three long-term remedial phases focusing on the hot spot area, the upper and lower harbor areas, and the outer harbor Buzzards Bay area.Bioaccumulation of PCBs within the marine food chain has resulted in closing certain areas areas to lobstering, shellfishing, and fishing; in other areas the frequency of fish and shellfish meals are subject to advisories.
 Since 1982, signs warning the public of the presence of PCBs in the harbor have been in place and maintenance and replacement of these continue as needed.

 What progress is being made?

-An annual program of subtidal dredging was conducted starting in 2004 with ;about $15M in annual funds provided by EPA’s Superfund program throughout the Upper Harbor, north of Coggeshall Street Bridge.
+An annual program of full scale subtidal dredging was conducted starting in 2004 with about $15M in annual funds provided by EPA's Superfund program throughout the Upper Harbor, north of the Coggeshall Street Bridge.

 In 2013, additional funding for the cleanup was secured under a $366.25 million settlement reached with a major responsible party.
 The settlement made acceleration in pace of the cleanup possible, starting in 2014.